 The Cancer Centers Program consists of a group of nationally recognized, geographically dispersed, individual institutions with outstanding scientific reputations.
 Each institution reflects particular research talents and special technological capabilities.
-In FY2020, there were 71 NCI-designated Cancer Centers, which received a total of \$382 million in support, accounting for 6.0 percent of the total NCI budget.
+In FY2014, there were 68 centers, which received a total of \$270 million in support, accounting for 5.5 percent of the total NCI budget.

 The NCI uses the Cancer Center Support Grant (CCSG) mechanism (P30) to support centers that conduct research and outreach activities on several different cancers.
-Cancer Centers are designated as either comprehensive cancer centers, cancer centers, or basic laboratory cancer centers.
+Cancer Centers are designated as either cancer centers or comprehensive cancer centers.

 Cancer Centers have developed in a number of different organizational settings.
-Some are independent institutional entities entirely dedicated to cancer research (free-standing centers); some have been formed as clearly identifiable entities within academic institutions and promote interactive cancer research programs across departmental and/or college structures (matrix centers); and others involve multiple institutions (consortium centers).
+Some are independent institutional entities entirely dedicated to cancer research (free-standing centers); some have been formed as clearly identifiable entities within academic institutions and promote interactive cancer research programs across departmental and/ or college structures (matrix centers); and others involve multiple institutions (consortium centers).